Keiichiro Koyama: Career

-On April 23, 2025, he released a single called "CHOIYAMA", as part of the "CHOIYAMA Project".
+On April 23, 2025, Koyama released a single called "CHOIYAMA", as part of the "CHOIYAMA Project".
 He also held fan meetings "CHOI Gathering" in Tokyo and Osaka.
-A fan meeting in Shanghai is scheduled to be held on July 26, 2025.
+A fan meeting in Shanghai was also held on July 26, 2025.

 Scandal

 On 8 June 2018, Koyama's entertainment career was halted.
 He attended a party where he gave an underage girl alcohol.
 The drinking age in Japan is 20 years old, and while she said she was 20 and legally able to drink, it was later discovered that she was in fact 19 years old.
 Koyama appeared on "News Every" on June 7 to make a public apology, in which he explained that he was not aware of the woman's real age, but acknowledged his behavior was still inappropriate and would take a break to reflect on himself.
 This scandal put his entire career on hold, including his entertainment activities with Johnny's Entertainment and his job as a newscaster for the program "News Every".

 As of 27 June 2018, Koyama has resumed his entertainment activities.
 In December 2018, Koyama left the program "News Every."